ordinaryzelig/minitest-parallel-db/README.md

 At the time this gem was created, Minitest was at v4.7.5.
 Since then, the way to set the number of concurrent tests to be run has changed.
 Please let me know if the version of Minitest you are using doesn't work with this gem so I can try to patch the it.

+### Rails

+If you are using a recent enough version of Rails, you don't need this gem.
+See the Rails section of my [blog post] (http://redningja.com/dev/parallel-tests-with-single-database/) about this.

 ## Tips